PerfumedGoose82/create-a-minecraft-server-script/README.md

 8. Run the server again.
 9. Choose to set authtoken for ngrok and/or run ngrok.
 10. Done, you have created yourself your very own minecraft server.

+# Side note
+Once you have ran run-this-first.sh you have to use start.sh to start the minecraft server